utcsilab/gsure-diffusion-mri/README.md

 Official implementation for "[Robust multi-coil MRI reconstruction via self-supervised denoising](https://onlinelibrary.wiley.com/doi/full/10.1002/mrm.30591)" (Magnetic Resonance in Medicine, 2025).

-This repository contains the FastMRI implementation of **Elucidating the Design Space of Diffusion-Based Generative Models (EDM)** and **Model Based Deep Learning (MoDL)** with training and inference components for MRI reconstruction.
+This repository contains the FastMRI implementation of **Elucidating the Design Space of Diffusion-Based Generative Models (EDM)** and **Model Based Deep Learning (MoDL)** with training and reconstruction components for MRI reconstruction.

 ![samples](assets/pipeline.png)